Stanislav Shumovsky: Biography

+After graduation, he worked at the USSR Embassy in the USA.
+His brief was to transfer cutting-edge aeronautical technology to the Soviet Union and to recruit American students as spies.
+He coordinated the flights of Valery Chkalov and Mikhail Gromov, and organized meetings of leading Soviet aircraft designers with major US aviation specialists.
 He reached such high esteem in the USA that he was invited to parties attended by Shirley Temple, and to the White House to meet then President Franklin D Roosevelt.

 He evaded detection his entire life and returned to the Soviet Union in the late 1940s.
+Before the war, he served as the deputy head of Central Aerohydrodynamic Institute on issues of the latest aviation technology.
+During the war years, he was part of a group of Soviet specialists managing the supply of aircraft equipment from the United States within the framework of Lend-Lease.
+After the war, he contributed to the founding of the Moscow Engineering Physics Institute.

 Discovery

-Archives By-Fellow Svetlana Lokhova at Churchill College, Cambridge discovered the Shumovsky's real activity after reading documents and papers from the Mitrokhin Archive.
+Archives By-Fellow Svetlana Lokhova at Churchill College, Cambridge discovered Shumovsky's real activity after reading documents and papers from the Mitrokhin Archive.
 In 2018 she published a book on Stanislav called 'The Spy Who Changed History'.
-He is believed to be a member of a wider Soviet programme aimed at technology transfer from the USA.
+He is believed to be a member of a wider Soviet program aimed at technology transfer from the USA.

 Legacy

 During the early Cold War, once either superpower could produce atom bombs, delivery of such bomb was of crucial importance.
 Since rocketry was still in its infancy and ICBMs had yet to be developed, long range bombers were the sole method of delivery.
 Shumovsky's espionage was an important part of providing a Soviet nuclear deterrent.